sethgabrielbrady/Zoo-Objects/README.md

 You must have ``tests`` for your code that check for (``catch``) your ``errors`` - be sure to check that the ``Error`` you ``catch`` is of the correct ``type``!

-//DELETE ALL THIS BEFORE SUBMITTING TO NEWLINE

-Animal.js (17, 34 51)

-Kakapo.js (18, 33, 54)

-Ayeaye.js (18, 32, 48 )

-zoo.js (check errors on all the arguments pass as strings to   name the classes)

-DONT  FORGET TO ADD NEW docblocks

-//DELETE ALL THIS BEFORE SUBMITTING TO NEWLINE

 ## 03/20/17
-## Seth Brady

 Practice writing classes, constructor functions, parent and child objects, class methods, static methods, docblocks, installing  dependencies.

-HOW TO GET STARTED
-1.  clone repo
-2. Run http-server

 ## TO DO